-Focus Curriculum Content Skills Key Text Vocabulary Word reading and classification Word Reading Apply phonic knowledge and skills as the route to decode words Respond speedily with the correct sound to graphemes (letters or groups of letters) for all 40+ phonemes, including, where applicable, alternative sounds for graphemes Read accurately by blending sounds in unfamiliar words containing gpcs that have been taught Read common exception words, noting unusual correspondences between spelling and sound and where these occur in the word Read words containing taught gpcs and -s, -es, -ing, -ed, -er and -est endings Read other words of more than one syllable that contain taught gpcs Read words with contractions [for example, i'm, i'll, we'll], and understand that the apostrophe represents the omitted letter(s) Read aloud accurately books that are consistent with their developing phonic knowledge and that do not require them to use other strategies to work out words Re-read these books to build up their fluency and confidence in word reading.
+Focus Curriculum Content Skills Key Text Vocabulary Word reading and classification Word Reading Apply phonic knowledge and skills as the route to decode words Respond speedily with the correct sound to graphemes (letters or groups of letters) for all 40+ phonemes, including, where applicable, alternative sounds for graphemes Read accurately by blending sounds in unfamiliar words containing gpcs that have been taught Read common exception words, noting unusual correspondences between spelling and sound and where these occur in the word Read words containing taught gpcs and -s, -es, -ing, -ed, -er and -est endings Read words with contractions [for example, i'm, i'll, we'll], and understand that the apostrophe represents the omitted letter(s) Read aloud accurately books that are consistent with their developing phonic knowledge and that do not require them to use other strategies to work out words Re-read these books to build up their fluency and confidence in word reading.
 Recognise and read an increasing number of familiar sounds.
 Blend familiar phonemes and graphemes in order to read independently.
 Use their knowledge of familiar sounds to decode and segment polysyllabic words.
 Recognise words that cannot be sounded out through a rich diet of daily reading, guided reading sessions, whole class reading and 1:1 reading at home.
 With a finger, track sentences when reading 1:1, small group and whole-class sessions.
 Be encouraged to read aloud during 1:1, guided and whole-class reading sessions.
 When asked, locate familiar word types (adjective, noun and verb) and explain how they know which word type it is.
 When asked, locate words that contain previously taught graphemes, suffixes or subject related content.
-When asked, locate age related punctuation: question and exclamation marks.
-SUPERIOR Sup Hendra To Paul Linea Harry Bucketful of Dinosaurs The Smartes GIANT Un Town phoneme grapheme digraph trigraph rhyme sound blend segment sentence word read punctuation question mark exclamation mark plural Inference and comprehension Develop pleasure in reading, motivation to read, vocabulary and understanding by: • Listening to and discussing a wide range of poems, stories and non-fiction at a level beyond that at which they can read independently • Discussing word meanings, linking new meanings to those already known Understand both the books they can already read accurately and fluently and those they listen to by: • Drawing on what they already know or on background information and vocabulary provided by the teacher Link what they read or hear to their own experiences.
+When asked, locate age related punctuation: question and exclamation marks. <image/> phoneme grapheme digraph trigraph rhyme sound blend segment sentence word read punctuation question mark exclamation mark plural Inference and comprehension Develop pleasure in reading, motivation to read, vocabulary and understanding by: Listening to and discussing a wide range of poems, stories and non-fiction at a level beyond that at which they can read independently Discussing word meanings, linking new meanings to those already known Link what they read or hear to their own experiences.
 Become confident with traditional tales and fairy stories and identify their characteristics.
 Recognise and join in with predictable phrases.
 Learn some rhymes and poems by heart.
 Discuss titles and covers.
 Make predictions based on key aspects within the text.
-Make inferences based on what they have read and make inferences from what has been read to them: For Example: Why did the animals write a letter to the Giant? genre character author poem script cover adventure story poem blurb feeling emotion
+GIAIN I in Town.
+Activity Book genre character authour poem script cover adventure